 A software licence key, (also known as a product key) certifies that a copy of a program is original.
 It is usually a unique string of numbers and characters, and online activation or ‘calling home’ is often required in order to verify that two identical product keys are not being used at the same time.
 However, a software key can also be a USB or hardware dongle that physically connects with the computer and one of the few advantages of using this type of hardware key is that it can be used without an internet connection.

 A software licence key is a pattern of numbers and/or letters that is given to an authorized purchaser.
 When entered by the user during the installation of computer software, the key unlocks a software product and makes it available for use.
 Product keys are somewhat inconvenient for end users.
 Not only do they need to be entered whenever a program is installed, but the user must also be sure not to lose them.
 If a user does a complete reinstall of the software on their PC, they will need the product licence keys (or serial/registration information) for the software that they have paid for.
 Loss of a product key usually means that software is useless once uninstalled.
-In some instances, this can result in a significant financial loss.
+In some instances, this can result in financial loss.

 The overall effectiveness of licence keys in enforcing software copyright has also been criticised.
 Software protected by a software licence key is still vulnerable to unauthorized use and often programs can be patched to bypass the licence check.
 A separate class of software apps known as keygens (short for key generators) have also been created with the purpose of bypassing the legal product registration and licence key activation process by generating counterfeit licence keys.